TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - This [video](https://www.youtube.com/watch?v=a52MMobkuhU&t=542s) goes into detail about what a PaaS (in this case, Vercel) does under the hood.
 Note that the tools mentioned in the video go beyond the scope of this lesson.
-- Rails 8 comes with [Kamal 2](https://kamal-deploy.org) for deployment for those interested in deploying from a bare metal server or cloud VM (you might this more useful further in your journey).
+- Rails 8 comes with [Kamal 2](https://kamal-deploy.org) for deployment for those interested in deploying from a bare metal server or cloud VM (you might find this more useful further in your journey).